CLCStriders/striders/pages/events.md

 - [Boddington 10 Mile](/boddington-10)

-This is an exciting, brand new road race for Gloucestershire.
+This is an exciting road race for Gloucestershire.
 A flat and fast 10-mile race on quiet roads, with ample nearby parking and well organised Race HQ.

 - [Staverton 10 Mile](/staverton-10) - course records and previous results